 - Second year: A total of six courses: a minimum of four elective courses cross-listed in the Department of Cinema and Media Studies; two further elective courses.
 Of these six courses, three must be designated as advanced courses.
 In years that Pedagogy is offered, students are expected to enroll;

 - Third Year: A total of three (3) courses; at least one Ph.D. research seminar listed or cross-listed in the Department of Cinema and Media Studies; two elective courses.
-Students should take Pedagogy if not taken in their second year.
+Students are expected to enroll in Pedagogy if it was not taken during second year.

 Students entering the department with an M.A. from another institution or another program may ask to be exempt from some of these requirements.
 Such requests will be handled on an individual basis.
 Students wishing to waive requirements must get the approval of their adviser and the Director of Graduate Studies.